Club Reps: Main series

 In series 1, the show is in Faliraki in Rhodes and the series follows a team of Club 18-30 reps.
-Some of the main people featured in the series include; Resort manager Marie Slater, AKA "Maz"; Area controller Lee; and Club Rep Mark.Which also went behind the scenes with damion grant the barman and manoles the big boss.
+Some of the main people featured in the series include; Resort manager Marie Slater, AKA "Maz"; Area controller Lee; and Club Rep Mark.

 As with series 1, series 2 (Club Reps: The Workers) is also in Faliraki, although this time the series looks at individual people working in the resort.
 Some of the main people featured include: Lee from series 1 returns as he has left Club 18–30, Andy King, Stacey, and Charmaine.

 In series 3, the show moved to Playa del Inglés in Gran Canaria.
 This series was similar to the first, as it followed the everyday working life of the small team of Club 18-30 reps there.
 Some of the main people featured include: Area controller Ash, Senior rep Max, Admin girl Syreeta, Rep Lou, and Rep Johnny Hormone.

 Each series contained 10 episodes, totalling 30 episodes.